datanav/docs/technical/membercare-membercare.rst

      - "string"

-Membercare Organizations to Membercare Companycategories
+MemberCare Organizations to MemberCare Companycategories
 --------------------------------------------------------
-Every Membercare Organizations will be synchronized with a Membercare Companycategories.
+Every MemberCare Organizations will be synchronized with a MemberCare Companycategories.

-Once a link between a Membercare Organizations and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a Membercare Companycategories:
+The following properties are synchronized between a MemberCare Organizations and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type